What is Persistent Concussion Symtoms/Concussion?

 The specialists at Hobbs Rehabilitation can assess your condition and give you a treatment programme to follow.
 Your initial assessment will take around an hour and will incorporate a full case history, a graded assessment of the vestibular function and a treatment programme will be prescribed.
 The story of Alex Danson-Bennet, former Team GB Hockey Captain has been widely reported in the press and we feature our involvement on our Patient Stories page.

-The Hobbs mTBI/PCS service focusses on dealing with the range of difficulties caused by mTBI.
-We aim to support people to understand and cope with the effects of their mTBI and develop a rehabilitation plan specific to their impairments and goals.
+The Hobbs PCS/Concussion service focusses on dealing with the range of difficulties caused by concussion.
+We aim to support people to understand and cope with the effects of their concussion and develop a rehabilitation plan specific to their impairments and goals.
 This aims to help people manage any physical changes, cognitive difficulties and psychological distress that they may be experiencing.
 We offer a multidisciplinary rehabilitation approach and provide comprehensive assessment and therapy to promote greater quality of life including reconnecting with previously valued activities relating to work, education, family and social life.

 All Hobbs Physiotherapists have extensive post-graduate training and experience in brain injury and additional training and experience in vestibular rehabilitation including physiotherapy intervention for post-concussion syndrome.